BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 We will first look at Labels and Contacts, then delve into how they impact/improve other features.

-## Brief explanation
+## Silent payments in 4 steps

 A silent payment transaction happens in 4 broad steps:
 - The receiver shares/publishes a static payment address
 - The sender obtains & uses it to derive a unique on-chain address
 - The sender broadcasts a transaction that pays this derived address
-- The receiver identifies the payment as theirs by identifying that they control this address
+- The receiver identifies the payment as theirs by verifying that they control this address

 {% include picture.html
    image = "/assets/images/guide/how-it-works/silent-payments/how-silent-payments-work.png"